Day 1: Arrival and Orientation

 South of High Island lie the superb Bolivar Flats, a wonderfully productive wildlife area.
 Shorebirds abound.
 Plovers include Black-bellied, Snowy, Wilson’s, Piping and Semipalmated, sandpipers innclude Whimbrel, Short-billed Dowitcher, Red Knot, Sanderling, Dunlin, and lots of peeps - Semipalmated, Western, Least, White-rumped and Baird’s Sandpipers.
 Flying over the flats will be terns - Common, Least and Sandwich – and foraging on the flats will be egrets – Great, Snowy and Reddish.
 This is also an area along the Gulf Coast where ranges of Boat-tailed and Great-tailed Grackles overlap.
 Nights in Winnie.

 Day 6: Transfer to the Texas Hill Country

 We will do some local birding early this morning before heading out to start the half-day long drive to the Texas Hill Country, or Edward’s Plateau, a beautiful area of green and lush rolling hills and rivers, and roadside scenery adorned with wild flowers, especially the state ﬂower of Texas, the Blue Bonnet.
-We head for a delightful location in the Hill Country near Ulvade where we spend the next two nights.
+We will spend the next two nights in Ulvade.

 Days 7 & 8: Edward’s Plateau